graphite-project/graphite-web/docs/whisper.rst

 When data is retrieved (scoped by a time range), the first archive which can satisfy the entire time period is used.
 If the time period overlaps an archive boundary, the lower-resolution archive will be used.
-This allows for a simpler behavior while retrieving data as the data's resolution is consistant through an entire returned series.
+This allows for a simpler behavior while retrieving data as the data's resolution is consistent through an entire returned series.